nf-core/sarek/docs/output.md

 [GATK Mutect2](https://github.com/broadinstitute/gatk) calls somatic SNVs and indels via local assembly of haplotypes.

 For further reading and documentation see the [Mutect2 manual](https://software.broadinstitute.org/gatk/documentation/tooldocs/4.1.2.0/org_broadinstitute_hellbender_tools_walkers_mutect_Mutect2.php).
+It is recommended to have panel of normals [PON](https://gatkforums.broadinstitute.org/gatk/discussion/11136/how-to-call-somatic-mutations-using-gatk4-mutect2) for this version of Mutect2, and you can add your PON file to get filtered somatic calls.

 For a Tumor/Normal pair only:
 **Output directory: `results/VariantCalling/[TUMOR_vs_NORMAL]/Mutect2`**